Digital Signatures in a Blockchain-Driven World

 But the combination of PKI and blockchain provides a new level of transparency and verification, making forgery or modification of digital signatures almost impossible.

-The Advantage of Blockchain
+The advantage of blockchain

 Blockchain is a decentralized system that registers transactions on multiple nodes.